department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-health-care-contacts/discovery-research/2023-10-personal-health-care-contacts-usability/conversation-guide.md

 ### Task 1: Find EC and NoK information - 10 minutes/15 minutes AT

 Thank you for sharing all of that with me!
-Tell me, how would you check this information in your VA record to be sure it matches what you expect is there/on file?
+Tell me, how would you check to ensure the VA has the correct medical emergency contact and next of kin on file?

 _if said, they'd ask someone_ If there was no one available to talk to, how would you confirm this information online?